На русском языке

 P_0 = \frac {R_{F} }{R_B}=5.437 \cdot 10^{22}.

-The coefficient of similarity in time, understood as the ratio of time flow rates between atomic time and ordinary stellar systems, equals:
+Coefficient of similarity in time, understood as ratio of rates of time flow between atomic and ordinary stellar systems, is equal to:

 \Pi_0= \frac {P_0}{S_0}=7.41 \cdot 10^{25} .